Adam Cornford

-Adam Cornford (born 26 February 1950) is a British poet, journalist, and essayist and a great-great-grandson of Charles Darwin.
-From 1987 to 2008 he led the Poetics Program at New College of California in San Francisco.
+Adam Francis Cornford (born 26 February 1950) is a British poet, journalist, and essayist and a great-great-grandson of Charles Darwin.
+From 1987 to 2008 he led the Poetics Program at New College of California in San Francisco, United States.

 Biography

 Adam Francis Cornford was born in Newcastle-upon-Tyne, the son of Christopher Cornford and a lineal descendant of naturalist Charles Darwin.
-Cornford moved to California in 1969.
+Cornford moved to California, United States in 1969.

 He attended the University of California at Santa Cruz, where he studied with (and was first published by) kayak editor George Hitchcock; and San Francisco State University, where his mentor was the Greek surrealist Nanos Valaoritis.
 Among his books are four collections of poetry: Shooting Scripts (Black Stone Press, 1978); Animations (City Lights Books, 1988), Decision Forest (Pantograph Press, 1997), and Lalia (Chax Press, 2021).
 For 21 years, Cornford led the Poetics Program at New College of California in San Francisco.

 In 2015, Cornford provided the text for a collaboration with Jonathan Gerken and printer and bookmaker Peter Rutledge Koch, Liber Ignis (2015), a serial documentary poem on the history of copper mining and smelting in Butte, Montana that accompanies historical photographs.

 Despite this recent shift in his work, Cornford considers himself a neosurrealist and has written and edited on the subject of surrealism.
 He shares the surrealist view that the true goal of poetry is what the original group around André Breton called "the total liberation of the mind and of all that resembles it" ("Declaration of January 27, 1925").
 He also has translated poetry by the Surrealist Benjamin Perét and the seminal account by Louis Aragon of the early days of the Surrealist group, "A Wave of Dreams" (1925).

 From 1987 to 2008, while a core faculty member and program director at New College of California in San Francisco, Cornford worked with Tom Clark, David Meltzer and Gloria Frym to rebuild the graduate Poetics Program.
 Other notable faculty members during Cornford's tenure included Lyn Hejinian and Juan Felipe Herrera.
 The innovative program combined a 4-semester core curriculum in the history of English and American poetry from the Renaissance to Modernism with writing seminars, a reading series, and a Visiting Poets program.